 One area many departments struggle with, however, is good and effective communications.
 You may have seen me write about the importance of communication in previous posts, but I have never specifically addressed this in terms of how it looks for an IPMO and the successful delivery of projects.

-In this blog I will explore communications and the impact on the IPMO, and dive into why communications are important, how you should approach any communications plan, and what you should be communicating.
+In this blog I will explore the power of communication and the impact on the IPMO, and dive into why communications are important, how you should approach any communications plan, and what you should be communicating.

 A Bit of Background